a-havens/Thinkful_Frontend_MockInterview_3/README.md

 >[!NOTE]
->For this code, you will need to complete the UserTodo.js file completely, and the return rendering of the App.js file.
+>For this interview, you will need to complete the UserTodo.js file completely, and the return rendering of the App.js file.

 # Front End Web Development Interview 3